-A. The district's executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+A. The district's executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

-The Executive Director of Human Resources is: Debra Kovacs Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201 dkovacs@everettsd.org
+The Executive Director of Human Resources is: Chad Golden Everett School District No. 2 3900 Broadway P.O.
+Box 2098 Everett, WA 98201 cgolden@everettsd.org